The Aesthetics Of Activism: How Instagram Changed Protesting

 Advertisement

-The question then became: is the aestheticization of activism pushing the movement forward, or holding it back?
+The question then became: is the aestheticisation of activism pushing the movement forward, or holding it back?

-Some organizers believe that sharing information this way, and helping people to get involved — often for the first time — is a necessary tool to reach and educate the masses.
+Some organisers believe that sharing information this way, and helping people to get involved — often for the first time — is a necessary tool to reach and educate the masses.

 Advertisement